Do Go On - Do Go On Presents: Arty Facts - Vault

 I want to watch the 80s videos.

-It also met the requirement of being bold, visually simple,
+It also met the requirement of being bold, visually simple, and a strong screen.

-and a strong focal point, which would offset the formal character of the square.
+and a strong focal point which would offset the formal character of the square.

-really they need something completely different,
+So when they're saying like we need something complimentary, really they need something completely different,

-but in a complementary kind of way.
+but in a complimentary kind of way.

 I know art.
 I know art.

-But while the then unnamed piece, didn't have a name for a while,
+But while the then unnamed piece, didn't have a name for a while, did meet these objectives,

-did meet these objectives, it was a little too abstract for public taste.
+it was a little too abstract for public taste.

-Before it was even built, it began to attract criticism
+Before it was even built, it began to attract criticism from some media and council factions.

-on the grounds that its modern form was thought to not complement the location,
+Council factions on the grounds that its modern form was thought to not complement the location,

 which is pretty ironic given it was chosen because it complimented the location.

-I'd love to know if Melbourne's ever liked anything at first,
+I'd love to know if Melbourne's ever liked anything at first, like any building or piece of

-I would love to know if there's ever been something
+I would love to know if there's ever been something that we've actually...

 That we've backed.

-That we've gone...
+That we've gone.

 That's it.